Lucdiaz/Lucdiaz/README.md

 - 👋 Hi, I’m @Lucdiaz
-- 🌱 I’m currently a Ph.D. graduate student at Washington University in St. Louis
+- 🌱 I'm a Senior Researcher with a Ph.D. in Anthropology and 6+ years of expertise in qualitative and quantitative methods to further understand human behaviors and motivations.
+• Expert in experimental design, project management, and mentoring teams to enhance project goals and provide holistic experiences.
+• Seeking to apply analytical and mentoring expertise to enhance user experience.
-- 📫 How to reach me at ldiaz@wustl.edu
+- 📫 ldiaz@wustl.edu

 <!---
 Lucdiaz/Lucdiaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.